MKudo/AWSGoLambdaSAMLAuthTest/README.md

 ## Usage
 1. Check your $TMPDIR environment variable.
 If it not exist, you need to set it.
 Or if it contains a symbolic link, you need to set it actual directory.
-1. Wake up docker container with `./localstack/docker-compose.yml`
+1. Wake up docker container with `./docker/docker-compose.yml`
 1. Create function for localstack test
-1. Wake up keycloak container with `./keycloak/docker-compose.yml`

 ### localstack test function
 See `src/test`.
 The Hello function is [sample go function](https://docs.aws.amazon.com/ja_jp/lambda/latest/dg/go-programming-model-handler-types.html).